Illtyd Harrington: Political career

-Harrington's political career started with election to the Metropolitan Borough of Paddington council in 1959 for the Harrow Road Ward.
+Harrington's political career started with election to Paddington Borough Council in 1959 for the Harrow Road ward.
 Harrington was responsible for exposing the racketeering landlord Peter Rachman.
-In 1964, he moved to the newly formed Westminster City Council, representing the new Harrow Road Ward.
+In 1964, he moved to the newly formed Westminster City Council, representing the new Harrow Road ward.
 He lost his seat in 1968, but returned to it in 1971, remaining a councillor until 1978.

+He was elected in 1964 to represent Brent on the Greater London Council.
+He lost his seat at the 1967 election and stood unsuccessfully in 1970.
+He served as an alderman on the council from 1970 to 1973.
+He was elected to the new seat of Brent South in 1973 and was re-elected in 1977 and 1981.

-He was elected to Brent South in 1973 on the Greater London Council, having been rejected as a potential parliamentary candidate for Merthyr Tydfil.
+He was rejected as a potential parliamentary candidate for Merthyr Tydfil.
 He coveted the chance to represent his cherished Merthyr and was "bitterly disappointed" to not be selected.

-He was also chairman of the council's policy and resources committee.
-During the period he was also deputy leader of the Labour group, and a member of Harold Wilson's kitchen cabinet when Labour returned to power in 1974.
+He was deputy leader of the GLC from 1973 to 1977 and again from 1981.
+He was chairman of the council's policy and resources committee from 4 May 1973.
+He was a member of Harold Wilson's kitchen cabinet when Labour returned to power in 1974.
 It was promulgated that he might be offered a peerage, but both MI5 and MI6 were investigating the cabinet for suspected incidents of Soviet espionage, and he was refused.

 In 1980, the leader of the GLC, Sir Reg Goodwin retired.
 Harrington tried to become leader of the group on the council on the centre-left, but became deputy to Andrew McIntosh.
 He had perhaps not anticipated the flood of hard left councillors elected in 1981, who staged a coup to oust McIntosh in favour of Ken Livingstone.
 Livingstone told Harrington, "Of course I am not going to oust you as deputy leader, you are the acceptable face of extremism".

 Early in his career, Harrington developed the Freedom Pass, which gave free travel on London buses to the elderly and disabled.
 Harrington worked to save the Regent's Canal from demolition and was appointed as the first president of Inland Waterways Amenity Advisory Council, which became a model for the Rail Passenger's User Council introduced under Tony Blair's premiership.
 Harrington was chosen a member of the British Waterways Board.

+He was the penultimate Chairman of the Greater London Council from 1984 to 1985.